algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Functionnal Specification.md

 ## Money savings

 When the price of energy will increase, the signage will be able to reduce its energy consumption to ensure that the user is not overpaying.

-## Battery warnings

-The device will be able to send a message when the battery reach a low level.
-It will allow the user to change the battery before losing signal with the device.
-We consider the device will have low battery at 10% and it will send another message if the user let it reaches 5% battery.

 ## Schedule programmation